-Tall Grass & Cool Water, Ranch Cat, The Duqaines, Portraits, Ashley and the Wonderful Confidence, and White Lines (Rural Rhythm)
+Tall Grass & Cool Water, Ranch Cat, The Duqaines, Portraits, Ashley and the Wonderful Confidence, White Lines

 Reviewed by Margaret Moser, Fri., Aug.
 12, 2011